-She named painting after an amazing, beautiful, regal 92-year-old woman who was an Olympic rower and gave up competitive rowing at the age of 89.
+She named the painting after an amazing, beautiful, regal 92-year-old woman who was an Olympic rower and gave up competitive rowing at 89.

 Shelton’s Art Shows

 In May 2018, Shelton held her first solo exhibition called “A Birds Perspective.”
 The show was a huge success, and Shelton sold many pieces of art.

-After obtaining several commissions she raised hundreds of dollars for Birdlife Australia to help support threatened an endangered birds.
+After obtaining several commissions, she raised hundreds of dollars for Birdlife Australia to help support threatened and endangered birds.